 This module explores the typical development of key cognitive functions and the psychological methods employed to study these developments.
 The aim of the module is to explore these topics at an advanced level, allowing students to evaluate critically pieces of research in terms of their findings, conceptual underpinnings, and/or methodological approaches.
 Lecture topics may include: Research methods in developmental psychology; Critical periods and plasticity; Introduction to theories of word learning; The critical period for language learning; Social learning and imitation; Thinking about the minds of others; Understanding knowledge; Metacognition

-The focus of this module is on developing your understanding of how developmental psychology can be applied in professional settings, e.g. education, healthcare and clinical psychology.
-You receive lectures from professionals working in clinical psychology, educational psychology and speech and language development, who can explain, first-hand, current issues in professional settings where developmental psychology could provide insights or solutions.
-The speakers outline major theories that inform practice and critically evaluate the role of developmental psychology in their professional setting with reference to case studies.
+The focus of this module is on developing students' understanding of how developmental psychology can be applied in professional settings.
+This module will provide students with an insight into how developmental psychology theory and methods are used in Professional settings e.g. education, healthcare, clinical.
+Students will receive lectures from professionals working in Clinical psychology, Educational psychology and Speech and Language development.
+These contributors will explain, first-hand, current issues/problems in professional settings where developmental psychology is or could potentially provide insights/solutions the extent.
+The speakers will consider the role of developmental psychology in their professional settings, outline major theories that inform practice and critically evaluate the role of developmental psychology in their setting.
+Students will have an opportunity to hear about specific instances where theories and methods from developmental psychology can be applied to a particular problem or issue in a professional setting, referred to as 'Case Studies'.

 This module investigates common forms of neurodevelopmental disorder.
 The goal of the module is to help students understand the behavioural manifestations of these disorders, as well as their possible psychological/cognitive, neurobiological, and/or etiological (genetic/environmental) causes.
 Moreover, the module will explore some characteristic approaches that clinicians take when attempting to support people with these disorders and remediate the difficulties that these people experience.
 Finally, students will learn to evaluate critically pieces of research on developmental psychopathology in terms of study findings, conceptual underpinnings, and/or methodological approaches

-This module provides an opportunity to study the literature on political psychology at an advanced level.
-It stresses how psychology and political science, in combination, can serve to analyse and explain political processes.
-Emphasis is on applying theoretical models and empirical findings to analysing real-world problems.
-Topics include political ideology, social justice and inequality, political engagement and extremism, political leadership and perceptions of government and authority.
-The module relies heavily on student participation and discussion.
+This module provides an opportunity to study at an advanced level the literature on political psychology.
+The module will stress how psychology and political science in combination can serve to analyse and explain political processes.
+Emphasis will be placed on applying theoretical models and empirical findings to the analysis of real-world problems.
+Topics that will be addressed include political ideology, social justice and inequality, political engagement and extremism, political leadership and perceptions of government and authority.
+This module relies heavily on student participation and discussion.

 Assessment is mainly by coursework assignment (4-6,000-word essays), examination (for the Advanced Statistics and Methodology module only), plus the dissertation.